 Veterinary Radiation Therapy

 Radiation therapy has become one of the most common forms of cancer treatment in veterinary oncology.
-It is used to treat localized disease.
+It is used to treat local (smaller) sites of cancer.
 Radiation can be used in the management of cancers that cannot be treated successfully by surgery or chemotherapy alone.
 Typically, it is used after surgery when there are tumor cells remaining.
 In some instances, radiation therapy may be used before surgery or chemotherapy to try to shrink a tumor down to a more manageable size.

 How does radiation therapy work?